DrexHD/message-api/README.md

 To use message-api in your mod, add the following to your `build.gradle` file:

+Message-api doesn't bundle placeholder-api, you have to bundle a compatible of it as well.
+Replace `[TAG]` with the respective version.
 ```groovy
 repositories {
     maven { url = "https://jitpack.io" }